Coryona/dsa-visualizer/README.md

 ```

 ## What I Learned
-- How pointers link nodes together in trees and lists
+- How nodes connect with pointers.
+A BST node points left and right, while stack and queue nodes only point to the next one.
+- Stack is LIFO (last in, first out) and Queue is FIFO (first in, first out).
+Same node idea, different rules for adding and removing.
-- Why pop and dequeue save a temp pointer before deleting (avoids memory leaks)
+- Why you save the node in a temp pointer before deleting it.
+If you delete first, you lose the rest of the list.
-- Why inorder traversal of a BST always prints sorted output
+- Inorder traversal prints a BST in sorted order because of how the tree is built, not because anything gets sorted.
+- Splitting code into header (.h) and source (.cpp) files, and compiling multiple files together with g++.
+- Reading compiler errors.
+A missing `}` error showed me part of my file got cut off.
+- Using Git and GitHub to commit and push a project.

 ## Next Steps
 - BST delete and search